Volume Rigidity of Simplicial Manifolds: Volume rigidity of simplicial complexes

-In order to extend the above proof technique to verify Conjecture \ref{con:d-2} for all $d\geq 3$, we will need an analogue of Lemmas \ref{lem:plane 1-cone} and \ref{lem:plane 2-cone} for all $d\geq 3$.
-The inductive proof of these lemmas would extend to all $d$ if we could verify the following conjecture as the base case of our induction.
+In order to extend the above proof technique to verify Conjecture \ref{con:d-2} for all $d\geq 3$, we will need an analogue of Lemma \ref{lem:plane-cone} for all $d\geq 4$.
+The inductive proof of this lemma would extend to all $d\geq 4$ if we could verify the following conjecture as the base case of our induction.

-\begin{conjecture} Let $d\geq 3$ be an integer and $\cS$ be a simplicial 2-sphere with $\lceil d/2\rceil+2$ vertices.
+\begin{conjecture} Let $d\geq 4$ be an integer and $\cS$ be a simplicial 2-sphere with $\lceil d/2\rceil+2$ vertices.
 Let $\cS*Z$ be the simplicial cone of $\cS$ with a set $Z$ of $d-3$ new vertices.
 Then $H_{d-2}(\cS*Z)$ is volume rigid in $\R^{d}$. \end{conjecture}